gottschalkironhack/gnomesSearchReact/README.md

 # Gnomes Data Search with React

 Framework: React

 State management Container: Redux

-CSS: Bootstrap CSS with reactstrap.
+CSS: Bootstrap CSS with reactstrap

-Form validation: Formik as suggested by React docs Persisted State: LocalStorage when data fresh
+Form validation: Formik as suggested by React docs

+Persisted State: LocalStorage when data fresh

 To run this project on your local computer follow the following steps: